sxmz/acchain_docs/acchain_install_en.md

 #### Solution 2
 Check whether service is started by typing commands as follows:
 ```
-./aschd status
+./acchaind status

 # if service is not started, then following message will be shown
-Asch server is not running
+acchain server is not running

 # then restart the service
-./aschd restart
+./acchaind restart
 ```

 ###6.2 Unable to generate the block